VasileiosCharalampakis/Thesis/Usage/Usage-CENELEC.md

 ### Output Data

+1. Plotting of Time-Current characteristic(s) of the protective device(s) curve.

-1. Plotting of the basic safety performance curves (IG-ρtouch curve) and (IG-Rg,touch curve).
+2. Plotting of the basic safety performance curves (IG-ρtouch curve) and (IG-Rg,touch curve).

-2. Addition of point showing the corresponding case examined.
+3. Addition of point showing the corresponding case examined.